akasa

 • Handling adjustments after a denial in claim processing, liberating human staff from having to do so manually.

-Machine learning, which learns and improves without the need for frequent direct intervention, further strengthens these functions, making them highly adaptable as EHR and billing systems and payer sites all change.
+Large language models (LLMs), an advanced form of machine learning, learns and improves without the need for frequent direct intervention, further strengthens these functions, making them highly adaptable as EHR and billing systems and payer sites all change.

 For providers and their staff, the effects of healthcare automated claims processing on payment are profound.
 Payments that would have gotten delayed or never received at all can now be realized on the first pass, thanks to cleaner claims.
 Time lost to manual claims processing can be reclaimed.